ezekielaquino/NextPreact/README.md

 NextPreact is my personal flavour starter kit for making stuff with Preact via Next.js.
 I intend this starter kit to be (more than anything) some sort of a styleguide in addition to just getting rid of all the cruft that gets in the way of getting started and making something.
 It's also great practice!

 **This is still a WIP, but you can already take a peek or choose to use it if you like.
 Excuse the badly written comments that might at some points dont really mean anything, they're more like suggestions for me.
-This repo is a working "template", always changing template as i move along**
+This repo is a working "template", always changing as i move along**

 ReadMe coming soon!
 I love how smooth Next is, and with `next export` (which you can just deploy, even without a server, even on Github pages!!!)
 I think it's a great and valid option to build static sites as well.